CrowdStrike/glide-core/CONTRIBUTING.md

 And artifacts from our latest publish are [deployed](https://github.com/CrowdStrike/glide-core/blob/main/.github/workflows/on-merge-branch-changeset-release-main.yml#L95) to the top level of the bucket.
 It's a simple setup.
 But it means we can't have branch names that conflict and thus overwrite top-level directories that contain artifacts.

+### How does ARIA snapshot testing fit into overall accessibility testing?

+We use Axe to test accessibility.
+But Axe only tells us that a component's accessibility tree doesn't contain any obvious violations and that the accessibility tree is valid.
+What Axe doesn't tell us is whether the accessibility tree is correct.

+Dropdown, for example, when open, should show up as expanded in the accessibility tree.
+But, if it doesn't, Axe won't throw because Dropdown's accessibility tree is valid when Dropdown is open but not expanded in the tree.

+Tracking a component's accessibility tree from commit to commit helps with issues like that and more.
+And it gives us confidence when making changes to a component.
+If a component's accessibility tree remains unchanged after the component is changed, we can more or less be sure that the component is just as accessible as it was prior to the change.

+That said, ARIA tests do not obviate manual testing with screenreaders.
+Because there's no guarantee that what's in the accessibility tree is interpreted correctly by screenreaders or that a screenreader hasn't had a regression.
+But it gets us about halfway there, and it greatly reduces continual and time-consuming VoiceOver passes that we'd otherwise have to do.

+### Why is visual testing set up the way it is?

+We need a set of screenshots that serve as the baseline set for comparison.
+But comparing screenshots generated locally (the baseline) with ones generated in CI, by a branch, is famously difficult because there are invariably differences across operating systems—especially when it comes to font rendering.
+And there's no guarantee that a developer's operating system is the same as CI because developers use a variety of them.

+Services like Chromatic and Percy are, in part, a solution to this problem.
+But, rather than rely on a third-party service, we've chosen to solve the problem by only generating screenshots in CI.
+When a PR is merged, we send the new and updated screenshots from your branch to Cloudflare R2.
+When you open your next PR, those baseline screenshots are retrieved from R2 and compared against the ones generated by your branch.
+We then add a link to your PR to the test report that shows the differences between the baseline screenshots and those of your branch.

+### Why three separate test runners?

+In short, because each is incomplete or imperfect but the best at what it does well.
+This situation is far from ideal.
+So we're closely watching all three with the hope that one (likely Playwright) will subsume the others.

+### Playwright

+End-to-end testing doesn't apply to a design system.
+But visual tests do and Playwright runs them well.
+It also supports ARIA testing.
+So we use it for it too.

+Its [component testing](https://playwright.dev/docs/test-components), on the other hand, is still experimental and doesn't support code coverage.
+Similar for unit testing.
+Playwright can be made to work for unit tests.
+But it doesn't support code coverage out of the box, and its watch mode is behind a flag and only watches for changes to test files.

+### Vitest

+We use Vitest for our unit tests, which are limited to our custom ESLint and Stylelint rules.
+Vitest doesn't support visual testing, however, and it's [Browser Mode](https://vitest.dev/guide/browser), which we could use for component tests, is still experimental and buggy.

+### Web Test Runner

+Web Test Runner has its quirks and bugs.
+But it does run tests in a browser, and it generally works.
+So we use it exclusively for component tests.
+Web Test Runner does support visual testing—but not sharding—though it appears to be heading toward archival.
+So we limit our use of it.